AproDaniel97/hello-world/README.md

 Hi humans!

-Hubut here, I lke Node.js and Coffeescript (that's what I made of!)
+Hubut here, I like Node.js and Coffeescript (that's what I made of!)